hotcholula/The-Terminal-Quran/README.md

 # The Terminal Quran
 Programmed by: Aryan Chandavarkar

-A command-line application to read and parse the Quran.
+A command-line application to read and search the Quran.

 ## Requirements